Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Models, simulations and galaxy catalogs

 \subsubsection{Fast simulations and mocks}

-A rigorous analysis of the estimators and their capability to constrain models requires to generate a substantial number of realizations of simulations to explore the statistical properties of the estimators and characterize the significance of the differences observed.
-Furthermore, for comparing models one also needs the covariance matrices for the different estimators.
+A rigorous analysis of the summary statistics and their capability to constrain models requires to generate a substantial number of realizations of simulations to explore the statistical properties of the summary statistics and characterize the significance of the differences observed.
+Furthermore, for comparing models one also needs the covariance matrices for the different summary statistics.
 Since full MG simulations introduced above are expensive, it is not practical to use them for that purpose.
 Thus, it is helpful to use approximate methods to generate a large number of simulations.

 One of the existing fast simulation codes is {\sc mg}-{\sc cola} {(COmoving Lagrangian Acceleration)} \cite{Winther:2017jof}, which is an approximation method based on second order Lagrangian Perturbation Theory (2LPT), to generate quick mock catalogs for the different MG models considered. {\sc mg}-{\sc cola} has flexibility to allow a simulation to be run with varying numbers of time steps: the use of very few time steps gives the predictions of 2LPT, while the use of more time steps can improve the accuracy towards that of a full simulation.
 This flexibility, however, means that {\it a priori} we do not know the smallest number of time steps to be used in order to meet our target accuracy.
-Therefore, in order to use {\sc mg}-{\sc cola} simulations, we need to calibrate them using full simulations to make sure that the setup can reproduce the results of the latter on the scales of interest, and this step should be performed separately for each estimator of interest to us.
+Therefore, in order to use {\sc mg}-{\sc cola} simulations, we need to calibrate them using full simulations to make sure that the setup can reproduce the results of the latter on the scales of interest, and this step should be performed separately for each summary statistic of interest to us.
 Apparently, this will be a substantial effort that goes beyond the scope of this paper.